Income of Today’s Older Adults

 As concern about the adequacy of the nation's retirement income programs moves to the forefront of public debate, policymakers and the public are looking to statistics to argue for or against the need for reform.
 Because there is a wide range of data from a variety of sources, the statistics can be confusing.

-To help individuals understand the numbers, the Pension Rights Center is working with the Pension Policy Center to summarize government data on a series of related topics.
+To help individuals understand the numbers, the Pension Rights Center worked with the Pension Policy Center to summarize government data on a series of related topics.
 The following information focuses on the income of today's older adults.

 Income of All Older Adults from All Sources